Anatomy Of The Eye

 What Are The Symptoms Of Retinal Vein Occlusion?

 If you have retinal vein occlusion, you will usually notice a decrease in vision in one eye.
 Some people describe having a blind spot in one eye.
 The condition is mostly painless unless there are complications such as secondary glaucoma caused by new blood vessels interfering with the drainage of fluid from inside the eye.
-Depending on the severity and also the degree of involvement of the macula, retinal vein occlusions may cause only mild visual loss in some cases or very profound visual loss in others.
+Depending on the severity and also the degree of involvement of the macula, occlusions may cause only mild visual loss in some cases or very profound visual loss in others.
 Some people who only have a small blockage of a branch retinal vein may not have any symptoms.

 How Is Retinal Vein Occlusion Diagnosed?

 Retinal vein occlusion is usually diagnosed after an eye specialist (called an ophthalmologist) examines the back of your eye, using an ophthalmoscope (a hand-held instrument with a light and magnifier).
 They may also use a larger special light and magnifier (which you sit at and put your chin on) called a slit lamp.
 The retina at the back of your eye has a typical appearance in retinal vein occlusion.
-Depending on the appearance of your retina, the specialist will usually be able to tell if you have a central retinal vein occlusion or a branch retinal vein occlusion.
+Depending on the appearance of your retina, the specialist will usually be able to tell if you have a central or a branch retinal vein occlusion.

 Various other tests may be suggested including measurement of your visual acuity (how well you can see) and your visual fields (to look at how good your side vision is).
 Some blood tests may also be suggested – for example, to check your blood sugar and cholesterol levels.
 Your blood pressure may also be checked.